Society of Saint Vincent de Paul: India

 The Society was first introduced in India by the French Missionaries at Pondicherry during the Year 1852–53 as a non-aggregated Conference.
 The Society was officially started in India in 1863 when some conferences in Bombay were aggregated and the Bombay Particular Council was instituted.
 Then onwards the Society continued to grow in India.
 On 09.11.1953 the Superior Council of India was established and instituted with the Council General International.
 The Superior Council of India was renamed as National Council of India on 06.08.1973.
 The National Council of India has its Headquarters in Mumbai and the present President’s secretariat is at Chennai, Tamil Nadu with the election of Bro.
 S. Jude ZR Mangalraj as the 14th National President of India with effect from 28th February 2021.

 The National Council of India is registered under the Income Tax Act 1961 with exemption under Sec 80G, FCRA under the ministry of Home Affairs and Societies Regn.
 Act and Bombay Public Trust Act 1950.

+Philippines

+The Society started in the Philippines when the 15 Daughters of Charity of Saint Vincent de Paul arrived in Manila on 22nd July 1862 at the request of the Archbishop of Manila, Gregorio Melitón Martínez Santa Cruz and philanthropist Margarita Róxas de Ayala to administer the Colegio de la Inmaculada Concepcion de la Concordia, a free school for poor girls.
+The Sisters and Margarita Róxas de Ayala, who became its president, eventually laid the foundations for the local conferences of the Society.